dolfbarr/react-log-hook/README.md

 > Starts a demo app with enabled hook to check it in real environment

 #### `npm run storybook`
-> Starts storybook with exmaple components to test against
+> Starts storybook with example components to test against

 #### `npm run release:check`
 > Combination of linting, type-checking & tests; runs as precommit hook